|Bringing Your New Puppy Home

 Most puppies will cry at night when you first bring them home this is because they are lonely.
 They are use to having litter mates.
 You need to

 establish a routine.
 There are also a few tricks you can try if you find that your puppy cries or whines.
-If you put a stuffed animal in the
+If you put a stuffed animal in the puppies

-bedtime this will tire him out and help him sleep.
+will tire him out and help him sleep.

 Over the course of the next little while you will need to teach your puppy your rules.
 He must learn that no means no and that good behavior